siran/writing/books/A Maxwell Universe/A Maxwell Universe - Part II/A Maxwell Universe - 235 Gravity and the Dielectric Cosmos.md

 but calculating as if the glass were absent.
 Dark Energy is not a mysterious force pushing the universe apart; it is a calibration error caused by ignoring the optical density of the vacuum.

+## The Stability of the Whole

+If we return to the logic of the atom, we find a strong argument against both the Big Bang and the Big Crunch.

+We established earlier that particles (knots) are stable because they are impedance-matched to the vacuum.
+They exist in a balance between the internal pressure of their topology and the external impedance of the field.

+Why should the universe be any different?

+In a Maxwell Universe, there is no "outside" for the universe to expand into.
+The cosmos is not a bubble of high pressure expanding into a void; it is the void itself, saturated with field.

+Just as the electron finds a stable radius where self-refraction balances dispersion, the universe likely exists in a state of **Global Impedance Equilibrium**.
+It is neither contracting nor expanding; it is "ringing" at the resonant frequency of its total energy content.

+## The Illusion of Scale

+Finally, we must ask: if the universe *were* expanding, could we even know it?

+Standard cosmology assumes we are distinct from the space we occupy—that we are rigid observers holding rigid rulers, watching the fabric of space stretch between galaxies.

+But in a Maxwell Universe, **we are the fabric.**

+Our bodies, our eyes, our telescopes, and our atoms are made of the same electromagnetic loops as the distant stars.
+The "ruler" we use to measure distance is defined by the wavelength of light and the radius of the atom.

+If the background energy density of the universe were to change (causing an expansion or contraction), the properties of the vacuum ($\epsilon_0, \mu_0$) would change.
+Consequently, the speed of light ($c$) and the size of atoms (the Bohr radius) would change in exact proportion.

+* If space expands, our rulers expand.
+* If time slows, our clocks slow.

+To us—electromagnetic beings embedded in an electromagnetic substrate—the universe is necessarily **scale-less**.
+We cannot measure the absolute size of the container because we are painted onto the canvas.

+The universe appears static not just because it is stable, but because any global change scales the observer along with the observed.
+We are left with a cosmos that is infinite, eternal, and—from the inside—perfectly still.